felixheck/laabr/docs/tokens-formats-presets.md

 The following tokens are available by default.
 Partly it is possible to pass an additional argument in square brackets.

 #### General
-- `:pid` – The process identifies.
+- `:pid` – The process identifier.
 - `:tags` – The tags passed to [`server.log`](https://hapijs.com/api#serverlogtags-data-timestamp)/[`request.log`](https://hapijs.com/api#requestlogtags-data-timestamp).
 - `:level[field?]` - The logging Level.
 If `field` is unset, get the label.
 Otherwise, if `field=code`, get the level itself.
 - `:time[format?]` - The current date and time in UTC.
 The available formats are:<br>